Home » Dogs » Dog Fear & Anxiety Problems

 • Plans are updated with new material for you to work on.

-• Then, you have the option of scheduling one to three one-hour follow-up sessions, generally about a month apart, either online or in person.
+• Then, you have the option of scheduling two one-hour follow-up sessions, generally about a month apart, either online or in person.

 • We are available for remote support via email and WhatsApp between your sessions with us.